 The policy making body of the RVAMPO is its Board which consists of seventeen voting members1 (see figure 2).
-The voting membership of the Policy Board consists of two representatives each from the Cities of Roanoke and Salem, the Counties of Botetourt and Roanoke, and the Town of Vinton; and one representative each from the County of Bedford, County of Montgomery, Virginia Department of Transportation, the Greater Roanoke Transit Company, the Virginia Department of Rail and Public Transportation, the Roanoke Regional Airport Commission, and the Roanoke Valley-Alleghany Regional Commission.
+The voting membership of the Policy Board consists of two representatives each from the Cities of Roanoke and Salem, the Counties of Botetourt and Roanoke, and the Town of Vinton; and one representative each from the County of Bedford, County of Montgomery, Virginia Department of Transportation, the Greater Roanoke Transit Company, the Virginia Department of Rail and Public Transportation, and the Roanoke Regional Airport Commission.

-Figure 2: Voting Membership on the RVAMPO Policy Board
+Figure 2: Voting Membership on the RVAMPO Policy Board --

 Bedford County 1 representative

+•

 Botetourt County 2 representatives

 Roanoke County 2 representatives

 Montgomery County 1 representative

 City of Roanoke 2 representatives

 City of Salem 2 representatives

 Town of Vinton 2 representatives

 Greater Roanoke Transit Company 1 representative

 Virginia Department of Transportation 1 representative

 Virginia Department of Rail and Public Transportation 1 representative

 Roanoke Regional Airport Commission 1 representative

-Roanoke Valley-Alleghany Regional Commission 1 representative